pannal/Sub-Zero.bundle-wiki/FAQ.md

 ### I'm running the plugin for the first time and want to have subtitles for all of my old items

-In your Plex library press the little cog and select "Refresh all" ([more info](https://support.plex.tv/hc/en-us/articles/200392106))
+In your Plex library press the little cog and select "Refresh all" ([more info](https://support.plex.tv/hc/en-us/articles/200392106)).
+This will re-download the library's metadata (e.g. posters, descriptions, subtitles, and other info) from the internet.

 ![Finding Refresh All Button](https://support.plex.tv/hc/en-us/article_attachments/202995177/library_actions_refreshall.png)